 The other, of course, is his “pumpkin mode” display of Jack-O’-Lantern Jamboree.
 That, itself, is well done.
 We love how he embeds Eerie Eyes at the base of the pedestal, giving the entire arrangement a terrific added dimension.

-There is another thing that really distinguishes Jeff’s presentation – he is extremely thoughtful about the overall presentation.
+There is another thing that really distinguishes Jeff’s Halloween display – he is extremely thoughtful about the overall presentation.
 Knowing that the two main focal points are the large projections in his garage and his pumpkin-mode display, he’s timed his projections so that one doesn’t overshadow the other.
 “When the pumpkins are singing, the garage is animated but not stealing the focus,” Jeff says.
 “When the garage is playing something significant, the pumpkins just flicker.”

 It is this type of attention to detail that can only come with a lot of thought and planning – and the willingness to turn “it up another notch” each Halloween.
 Jeff’s neighbors, no doubt, approve.

-“When I have kids that stand out front and watch the show instead of running off to more houses for Candy,” Jeff tells us, “then I feel like it was a successful 'Haunt'.”
+“When I have kids that stand out front and watch the show instead of running off to more houses for candy,” Jeff tells us, “then I feel like it was a successful haunt.”

 We couldn’t agree more, Jeff!

-To the tens of thousands of Halloween digital decorators out there, we wish each of you the happiest of Halloweens!
+To the tens of thousands of Halloween decorators out there, we wish each of you the happiest of Halloweens!
 Make sure to take many photos and videos of The Big Night – and then send them to us.
 We’ll be reveling in all of our creative ideas, and we’ll continue to share them in the upcoming months!
 Happy Halloween!